gristlabs/grist-core/README.md

 GRIST_SNAPSHOT_TIME_CAP       | optional.
 Define the caps for tracking buckets.
 Usage: {"hour": 25, "day": 32, "isoWeek": 12, "month": 96, "year": 1000}
 GRIST_SNAPSHOT_KEEP           | optional.
 Number of recent snapshots to retain unconditionally for a document, regardless of when they were made

-AI Assistant related variables:
+AI Formula Assistant related variables (all optional):

 Variable | Purpose
 -------- | -------
 ASSISTANT_API_KEY   | optional.
 An API key to pass when making requests to an external AI conversational endpoint.
 ASSISTANT_CHAT_COMPLETION_ENDPOINT  | optional.
 A chat-completion style endpoint to call.
 Not needed if OpenAI is being used.
 ASSISTANT_MODEL     | optional.
-If set, this string is passed along in calls the the AI conversational endpoint.
+If set, this string is passed along in calls to the AI conversational endpoint.
 ASSISTANT_LONGER_CONTEXT_MODEL     | optional.
 If set, requests that fail because of a context length limitation will be retried with this model set.
 OPENAI_API_KEY      | optional.
 Synonym for ASSISTANT_API_KEY that assumes an OpenAI endpoint is being used.
 Sign up for an account on OpenAI and then generate a secret key [here](https://platform.openai.com/account/api-keys).